Sermons

 25 November 2018

 “I am the Alpha and the Omega,” says the Lord God, who is and who was and who is to come, the Almighty.
-This is a very powerful statement by Jesus exercising his complete authority in the world.
-And Jesus always speaks in such definitive words.
-I am THE Alpha and THE Omega (the first… Read more
+This is a very powerful statement by… Read more

 Year B 26th Sunday after Pentecost – The Day is approaching